AminurRouf/MapMarkers/README.md

   }
 ~~~

-By swapping these two lines out, you are effectively swapping out the data source of the Map markers (/App_Data/Locations.xml to /App_Data/Locations.json  ),
+By swapping the two lines above around, you are effectively swapping the data source of the Map markers (/App_Data/Locations.xml to /App_Data/Locations.json),
 without having to change any other part of the system.

 ##